“Doubt is a pain too lonely to know that faith is his twin brother.” Kahlil Gibran

 We disapprove of anything that seems suspicious

-Where I am going with this is that spending so much time preparing to .
-I know we should not venture out at night alone in a crime ridden area but fearing all people places and things leads us down a suspicious road.
+Where I am going with this is that spending so much time preparing to.
+I know we should not venture out at night alone in a crime-ridden are,a but fearing all people places and things lead us down a suspicious road.
 I know of some people who are afraid to hug a child because of the multitude of abuse that is on the news.
 All they want is to send their love yet others have made it impossible to be relaxed in such a situation.